 The key management personnel of the Academy Trust comprise the Governors and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions, excluding employer NIC) received by key management personnel for their services to the Academy Trust was £245,308 (2016: £135,966).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £288,649.